Oregon gubernatorial primary: retreads vs. newbies

 The party primaries are a contrast.
 Democrats will nominate either a former two-term governor who also served as Senate president, or a former two-term Secretary of State who also served as Senate president.
 Kitzhaber and Bradbury once represented adjacent Southwest Oregon legislative districts, worked and recreated together, and have maintained a generally civil campaign.
 In a year that is supposed to be anti-politician and pro-fresh face, the two leading Democrats have a combined 62 years of elective office.
 The leading Republicans: zero.

 Republicans will decide between two interesting candidates who have never held any elected office (and are proud of it) and who live in the same wealthy Republican-dominant Portland suburb.
-Allen Alley, a former high-tech entrepreneur who ran a strong race for state treasurer in 2008, faces a challenge from Chris Dudley, a 16-year professional basketball player who finished his career with the Portland Trailblazers and has done a lot of charitable work.
+Chris Dudley, a 16-year professional basketball player who finished his career with the Portland Trailblazers and has done a lot of charitable work.
 Dudley is rare among professional athletes: Not only is he a graduate of Yale University but he has had diabetes since childhood.

 Alley clearly has the stronger resume for the job: He was Kulongoski's deputy chief of staff for two years and he's run statewide.
 He has strong business chops and bases his campaign on that background.
 But he lacks charisma and some Republicans fear he would be overshadowed in a fall race against either of the veteran Democrats.